netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 **What if I use multiple mobile devices or have several Tesla systems?**

 Subscriptions are tied to Tesla accounts.
-One subscription covers all your devices (mobile and web) linked to the same Tesla account.
+One subscription covers all your devices (Android/iOS/web) and up to three energy systems linked to the same Tesla account.

 Note: subscriptions can only be activated through the mobile app (iOS or Android).
 If you primarily use the web app, you will need to log in on a mobile device once to activate the subscription.